cabradna/kaggle_challenges/Titanic/README.txt

 3. Run the cells in the notebook to execute the code step-by-step.

 ## Solution Outline
-1. **Data Loading**: Load the Titanic dataset and perform initial exploration.
+1. **Overview**: Introduction to the project and its objectives.
-2. **Data Preprocessing**: Handle missing values, encode categorical variables, and scale numerical features.
-3. **Feature Engineering**: Create new features to improve model performance.
-4. **Model Training**: Train a RandomForestClassifier using GridSearchCV to find the best hyperparameters.
+2. **Exploring Variables**: Visualize and analyze the data using heat maps and histograms.
+3. **Data Processing**: Perform data preprocessing, including a stratified split of the dataset.
-5. **Model Evaluation**: Evaluate the model's performance using cross-validation and test data.
+4. **Modeling**: Train models using cross-validation and grid search on the test set.
+5. **Building Final Model**: Conduct cross-validation and grid search on the entire dataset to build the final model.
-6. **Prediction**: Generate predictions for the test set and save the results to a CSV file.
+6. **Final Prediction**: Generate final predictions and save the results to a CSV file.

-## Results
-The final model achieved an accuracy of XX% on the test set.
-The predictions are saved in `jul24cv_sub.csv`.

 ## Acknowledgements
 - Kaggle for providing the Titanic dataset and hosting the competition.